vulerols/msiner/README.md

 ```

 ## Code
-This tool is written in C# in Visual Studio using YandexGPT.
+This tool is written in C# in Visual Studio using YandexGPT